James D. Robb

 He earned his B.A. from the University of Michigan in 1978, and his J.D., cum laude, from Wayne State University Law School in 1983.

 Mr. Robb is a member of the State Bar of Michigan, the Detroit Metropolitan Bar Association, the Oakland County Bar Association, the Ingham County Bar Association, the Federal Bar Association/Eastern District of Michigan, and the American Bar Association.
-He is also a member of the National Association of College and University Attorneys, and the Council for Advancement and Support of Education.
+He is also a member of the National Association of College and University Attorneys.
 He is admitted to practice before the U.S. Supreme Court, the U.S. Court of Appeals for the Sixth Circuit, and the U.S. District Court, for the Eastern and Western Districts of Michigan.
 He has also been admitted pro haec vice to courts in Pennsylvania, Indiana, and Ohio.

 He is a member of the Detroit Metropolitan Bar Association and serves on the board of directors of the Detroit Metropolitan Bar Association Foundation, in which is also a Fellow.
 He is also a Life Fellow and member of the Michigan State Bar and Oakland County bar foundations.
 Mr. Robb has served the city of Birmingham, Mich., as a member and chair of the city’s Board of Ethics and its Board of Election Canvassers.